TCLVI/Git-Testing/SYNCTEST.md

 This is a test.
 It should commit in branch 'test02' Hey

 More from pa.. this one from PyCharm and Github integration.
+This is a test from Idea and Github integration